How to Transition to Veganism: Vegan Beginners Need 5 Steps

 But we now know that vegan diets can be healthy with some planning that traditional education does not always do the best job of communicating!

 For example, you wouldn’t replace milk with chocolate would you?
-Instead, you might consider calcium fortified plant milks or calcium set tofu (and a plan for iodine)!
+Instead, you might consider calcium fortified plant milks, like soy milk, or tofu that is also fortified with calcium (sometimes referred to as calcium set tofu)!

-• Vitamin B12 (vegans must obtain an adequate amount through vitamin 12 fortified foods or a supplement.
-Because a supplement is more reliable talk to your doctor about supplementation)
+- Vitamin B12 (vegans must obtain an adequate amount through an appropriate supplement and/or vitamin 12 fortified foods (these must be spread through out the day).
+Because a supplement is a more reliable source, I’d suggest talking with your doctor about supplementation.

-• Iodine (iodized salt is the most reliable source, but some vegans may need to talk to their doctor about an iodine supplement).
+- Iodine (iodized salt is the most reliable vegan food source, but depending on your overall sodium intake and healh conditions, you might want to consider other ways to get enough of this essential nutrients.
+So some vegans may want to talk to their doctor about an iodine supplement).

 Action Steps: Most vegans will need to take a vitamin B12 supplement at least.
 Talk to your doctor about this and other supplements you might need.